Compatibility of Fairness and Nash Welfare under Subadditive Valuations: Introduction

 Nash social welfare is the geometric mean of the agent's valuations.
 It strikes a balance between the utilitarian (arithmetic mean) and the egalitarian (minimum across values) criteria.
 Owing to its appealing properties and axiomatic justifications, $\NSW$ stands as a prominent welfare notion in discrete fair division; see, e.g., \cite{CKM16} and \cite{AAB23}.
 Along these lines, the current work expresses efficiency of allocations as their Nash social welfare.

-We also note that high $\NSW$ directly provides approximation guarantees for Pareto efficiency: for any $\alpha \in [0,1]$, an allocation that achieves $\alpha$ fraction of the optimal $\NSW$ is also $\alpha$-$\PO$.\footnote{Recall that, for parameter $\alpha \in [0,1]$, an allocation $\calA$ is said to be $\alpha$-$\PO$ if there is no other allocation $\cal{B}$ such that---for every agent $i$---$\alpha$ times $i$'s valuation in $\calB$ is at least as much as $i$'s valuation in $\calA$, and the inequality is strict for one agent.
-Here, $\alpha=1$ coincides with standard PO.} \\
+We also note that high $\NSW$ directly provides approximation guarantees for Pareto efficiency: for any $\alpha \in [0,1]$, an allocation that achieves $\alpha$ fraction of the optimal $\NSW$ is also $\alpha$-$\PO$.\footnote{For parameter $\alpha \in [0,1]$, an allocation $\calA$ is said to be $\alpha$-$\PO$ if there is no other allocation $\calB$ such that---for every agent $i$---$\alpha$ times $i$'s valuation in $\calB$ is at least as much as $i$'s valuation in $\calA$, and the inequality is strict for at least one agent.
+Here, $\alpha=1$ coincides with standard PO.
+Also, note that an allocation that achieves $\alpha$ fraction of the optimal $\NSW$ is also $\alpha$-$\PO$.}

-\textit{Fairness Along with Efficiency.} Under additive valuations, maximizing $\NSW$ results in an \EFone outcome \cite{CKM16}.
+{\bf Fairness Along with Efficiency.} Under additive valuations, maximizing $\NSW$ results in an \EFone outcome \cite{CKM16}.
 Hence, for additive valuations, one can achieve perfect compatibility between fairness and efficiency by maximizing $\NSW$.
 However, beyond additive valuations, maximizing Nash welfare no longer guarantees \EFone.
 In fact, the existence of allocations that are simultaneously \EFone and \PO is open for submodular valuations.
-As for subadditive valuations, \cite{CKM16} showed that \EFone and exact \PO (and, hence, exact optimality for $\NSW$) are incompatible.
+As for subadditive valuations, \citet{CKM16} showed that \EFone and exact \PO (and, hence, exact optimality for $\NSW$) are incompatible.

 With this backdrop and contributing to an understanding of the interplay between fairness and efficiency, the current work establishes that to regain compatibility, it suffices to consider a factor $1/2$ approximation.
 In particular, we prove that, for subadditive valuations, fairness (formalized by $\EFone$ and partial $\EFX$) can always be achieved with a factor $1/2$ approximation to the optimal $\NSW$; here, optimality is considered across all allocations, fair or otherwise.
 As mentioned, such an approximation guarantee implies that the corresponding fair allocations are $\frac{1}{2}$-$\PO$.